gblanc25/cs50/README.md

 # cs50
-Website for Gabe's Lab Section of CS50 in Fall 2022. 😄
+Archive for Gabe's Lab Section of CS50 in Fall 2022. 😄

-**Teaching Fellow**: Gabe LeBlanc '25 | gleblanc@college.harvard.edu
+**Teaching Fellow**: Gabe LeBlanc '25

 -----